methodphoto/themincricketclub/2002/watton-at-stone.md

 **Result:** {{page.result}}

-R Earney's third century for The Min.
+R Earney's third century for The Min.<br />
 Partnership of 158 between R Earney and R Kitson

 ## The Min Innings